smirfolio/MCP-tasksforge/README.md

 2.  **First Run**: The agent, running in a project directory, detects that the local context is missing.
 It calls the MCP server to fetch project details from the Tasksforge API.
 The server then instructs the agent to save this context locally.
 3.  **Implementation**: Guided by the prompt in `workflow/prompt_implement_user_stories.md`, the agent helps the developer implement user stories incrementally.
 4.  **Logging Progress**: When a user story is complete, the agent calls the MCP server to save a timestamped completion report to `workflow/.mcp_history.md`.
 5.  **Subsequent Runs**: On the next run, the agent loads the context and history directly from the local `workflow` directory, avoiding unnecessary API calls and immediately knowing the project's current state.
+No need to call the get_project_context again, but the log_task_completion tools would be availbale to persist AI Coding Agent completed tasks report

 ## Setup and Installation